waynodiablo/Oystercard/thermostat/3_fizzbuzz_in_javascript.md

 ### To complete this challenge, you will need to:

 - [ ] Write FizzBuzz in JavaScript, fully test-driven
+- [ ] Refactor the code so it's clean.

 ### Resources
 - [Jasmine documentation](http://jasmine.github.io/2.3/introduction.html)